naruepan2/ABAP-ALV-LVC-with-MVC-Concept/README.md

   3. The model class ZCL_MVCFW_BASE_MODEL.
 This class will be rerieved any data for display result to ALV.
   4. The screen class ZCL_MVCFW_BASE_SSCR.
 It will manipulate selection screen that handle via PBO and PAI.

+## Demo application

+The report YDEMO_APP_V2 is a simple application with a simple dynpro and two ALV grids in it.